 • What is included in the rent such as air conditioning, parking, wifi, etc.

-• Specific terms and conditions during tenancy.
+• Specific terms and conditions.

-• Itemized landlord and tenant responsibilities.
+• Itemized landlord and renter responsibilities.

 When working with a professional property management company in Ontario, you should be assured that they adhere to the landlord-tenant guidelines and have a standard tenancy agreement template ready.